learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Usability_Heuristics.md

 - Responsive design choices that indicate whether an action was successful or not; for example, an online marketplace should inform the user when an order goes through or fails to go through.
 - If the user makes a mistake, the system should inform them and invite them to fix that mistake.

+**Example:** A webpage provides a loading bar when user tasks are running.
+If the tasks succeed, a large green checkmark appears beside the loading bar.
+If it fails, an error icon appears.

 Opaque systems frustrate users and lower usability.
 Aim for transparency.

 ### **2: Match between system and the real world**